ste101/hh_video_extender/README.md

 - automatically add TypoScript, can be disabled in the extension configuration (BE).
 Then you can choose it from template-modul = static-templates.
 - previewImage / poster-image can be set in the backend directly in the content-element
 - defaultPreviewImage can be set too (Configuration/TypoScript/setup.typoscript)
+- determines whether in the same directory as the mp4 video synonymous webm or ogg / ogv / ogm videos are with the same name, if so they are added as source

 ### Todos
 - move preview-image to a css background solution